drammock/2020-01-28-benaroya_research/index.md

 {% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong> Participants must bring a laptop with a
   Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have a few specific software packages installed (listed <a href="#setup">below</a>).
+They should have a few specific software packages installed (listed <a href="#setup">below</a>). <strong>Note from the instructors:</strong> When you install the required software (in advance of the workshop!) please install a GUI text editor too, as a backup in case something goes wrong with your command-line text editor.
+If you're not sure which editor to pick, pick Sublime Text.
 </p>

 {% comment%}